Should Your Teenager Have A Credit Card?

 Before handing a teenager a credit card, they should first have experience using a checking account of their own.
 They should be able to write checks, balance their checkbook, and maintain the checkbook register.

-If your teen or college student has gotten into debt or needs help learning how to budget and manage debt, Advantage CCS can help.
-Contact us today for more information on our non-profit credit counseling and debt management programs.
+If your teen or college student has gotten into serious debt or needs help learning how to budget and manage their money properly, Advantage CCS can help.
+Contact us today for more information on our free non-profit credit counseling and debt management programs.